What is micro content? Here’s a demonstration:

 Google’s Featured Snippets are another great (albeit more involved) example of micro content:

 In fact, it’s a particularly effective example of micro content at work.
-It’s short and sweet, but it leaves you wanting more, in this case by teasing “the most comprehensive explanation yet …”
+It’s short and sweet, but it leaves you wanting more.

 And that’s why you need micro content.
 It solves a specific problem or answers a question for your target audience in a very short amount of space.
-This demonstrates the value of what you have to say, ergo increasing the chances that someone will consume your long-form content, click on your website in a list of SERPs, read past your email subject line or just generally continue coming back to you as a source of useful and trustworthy information.

-In this way, micro content is a great way to lead your audience deeper into the funnel with the short-term goal of helping them learn about your products/services and the long-term goal of closing deals.
+In this way, micro content is a great way to lead your audience deeper into the marketing funnel with the short-term goal of helping them learn about your products/services and the long-term goal of closing deals.

 Some pedantry for those who care: Micro content and short-form content can overlap, but they’re not necessarily one in the same.
 Short-form content might refer to a 500-word blog post that attempts to distill a 4,000-word worthy topic (e.g., string theory) down to something relatively scannable.
 Answering the query “who founded string theory” in 50 words, on the other hand, is micro content.
 (Standing alone, this explanation is also micro content.)